zuckerco/CSS-intro-with-GitHub-2016/assignment/README.md

 5. Wrap the "Complementary Colors" heading and the two paragraphs below it in a single pair of `aside` tags (in other words: create one `aside` element that contains the heading and the two paragraphs).
 6. At the bottom of the page, change the words YOUR NAME HERE to your real first and last name, with normal capitalization (not all uppercase).

 Those tags are covered in your textbook and also in the ["HTML Basics" videos on YouTube](https://www.youtube.com/playlist?list=PLZFU-W6LLeecJuSQh20QUU_gCmS30sLTB), parts 5 and 6.
+The videos will be be very helpful.
 If you misuse the tags, it will affect your grade.

 ## Your color palette

-Create a preliminary color palette using the [Adobe Color](https://color.adobe.com/) site, [ColorPicker.com](http://www.colorpicker.com/), or another tool.
+Create a color palette using the [Adobe Color](https://color.adobe.com/) site, [ColorPicker.com](http://www.colorpicker.com/), or another tool.
 You might enjoy [this resource](https://color.adobe.com/explore/most-popular/?time=all) -- choose Edit on any palette to get access to the hexadecimal codes.

 **ALL colors in your stylesheet MUST use hexadecimal codes** (explained in chapter 13 and [this video](https://www.youtube.com/watch?v=iJcIlC4yFIQ&index=22&list=PLZFU-W6LLeecJuSQh20QUU_gCmS30sLTB)).

-Your preliminary color palette must include four (4) colors that are not white, black or gray.
+Your color palette must include four (4) colors that are not white, black or gray.
 Stay away from overly bright, garish colors.
 Choose colors that look good side-by-side.
 They can be shades or hues of one another.

 ## Your CSS file